rackspace-orchestration-templates/php-app-single/cookbooks/chef-client/README.md

 - FreeBSD
 - Mac OS X
 - Mac OS X Server
+- Microsoft Windows (7, 8, 2003 R2, 2008, 2008 R2, 2012, 2012 R2)
+- AIX (6.1, 7.1)

 Other platforms may work with or without modification.
 Most notably, attribute modification may be required.

-### Opscode Cookbooks
+### Dependent Cookbooks
 Some cookbooks can be used with this cookbook but they are not explicitly required.
 The default settings in this cookbook do not require their use.
-The other cookbooks (on community.opscode.com) are:
+The other cookbooks (on the [supermarket](https://supermarket.chef.io/)) are:

 - bluepill
 - daemontools